-Subject to the terms and conditions set forth in an underwriting agreement between us and each of the underwriters named below, we have agreed to issue to the underwriters, and each of the underwriters has agreed, severally and not jointly, to subscribe for and purchase from us the dollar value of common shares set forth opposite its name below.
+Subject to the terms and conditions set forth in an underwriting agreement between us, the selling shareholders and each of the underwriters named below, the selling shareholders have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to subscribe for and purchase from the selling shareholders the number of common shares set forth opposite its name below.

-Underwriter Dollar amount of common shares
+Underwriter Number of common shares

 Goldman Sachs & Co.
-LLC \$
+LLC

-Morgan Stanley & Co.
-LLC \$
+J.P.
+Morgan Securities LLC

-Total \$ 200,000,000
+Total

 Subject to the terms and conditions set forth in the underwriting agreement, the underwriters have agreed, severally and not jointly, to subscribe for and purchase all of the shares sold under the underwriting agreement if any of these shares are purchased.
+Sales of shares made outside of the United States may be made by affiliates of the underwriters.
 If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the non-defaulting underwriters may be increased or in certain circumstances the underwriting agreement may be terminated.